Calls are now closed for applications.

-1. Get aquainted with the guide for applicants.
+1. Get acquainted with the Guide for applicants.
 Read the application requirements and make sure you are eligible for the chosen fellowship scheme.

 - Guide for applicants (PDF)

 3. Contact the Host.
 For the outgoing fellowships; remember to contact both Hosts enlisted for the two phases of the fellowship: in and out of Norway.
-You can contact your Host by sending your expression of interest in a fellowship, résumé, etc. Later you can also schedule a Skype meeting or use any other convenient form of communication.
+You can contact your Host by sending your expression of interest in a fellowship, résumé, etc. Later, you can also schedule an online meeting or use any other convenient form of communication.
 You and the Host are free to discuss the concept of your research proposal and common interests, as well as cooperation possibilities, plans and expectations before starting to prepare your application.

 4. When the chosen Hosts accepts your candidacy, they need to fill in attachment 3 of the “Application Package” – Confirmation statement from the Host.
 Remember to save this attachment and upload it with the remaining documents, as it is an integral part of the application.